getgrav/grav-learn/pages/02.content/02.headers/docs.md

     items: @self.children
 ```

-The `content.items` value tells Grav to gather up a collection of items and specifically `@self.children` indicates that the collection should consist of the child pages below this page in the folder structure.
+The `content.items` value tells Grav to gather up a collection of items and specifically `@self.children` indicates that the collection should consist of the **published child pages** below this page in the folder structure.

 ### Collection of Modular Children